R. K. Laxman: Beginning

 R.K Laxman's earliest work was for newspapers Rohan and magazines including Swarajya and Blitz.
 While still at the Maharaja College of Mysore, he began to illustrate his elder brother R. K. Narayan's stories in The Hindu, and he drew political cartoons for the local newspapers and for the Swatantra.
-Laxman also drew cartoons for the Kannada humour magazine, Koravanji which was founded in 1942 by Dr M. Shivaram who had a clinic in the Majestic area of Bangalore.
+Laxman also drew cartoons for the Kannada humour magazine, Koravanji which was founded in 1942 by M. Shivaram who had a clinic in the Majestic area of Bangalore.
 He started this monthly magazine, dedicating it to humorous and satirical articles and cartoons.
 Shivaram himself was an eminent humourist in Kannada.
 He encouraged Laxman.

 Laxman held a summer job at the Gemini Studios, Madras.
 His first full-time job was as a political cartoonist for The Free Press Journal in Mumbai, where Bal Thackeray was his cartoonist colleague.
 In 1951, Laxman joined The Times of India, Mumbai, beginning a career that spanned over fifty years.
 His "Common Man" character, featured in his pocket cartoons, is portrayed as a witness to the making of democracy.
 Anthropologist Ritu G. Khanduri notes, "R. K. Laxman structures his cartoon-news through a plot about corruption and a set of characters.
 This news is visualized and circulates through the recurring figures of the mantri (minister), the Common Man and the trope of modernity symbolized by the airplane (2012: 304)."

 Other creations

 Laxman also created a popular mascot for the Asian Paints Ltd group called "Gattu" in 1954.
 He also wrote a few novels, the first one of which was titled The Hotel Riviera.
 His cartoons have appeared in Hindi films such as Mr. & Mrs. '55 and a Tamil film Kamaraj.
 His creations also include the sketches drawn for the television adaptation of Malgudi Days which was written by his elder brother R. K. Narayan, directed by Shankar Nag, and a Konkan coast based Hindi sitcom, Wagle Ki Duniya.
-Laxman also drew caricatures of David Low, T.S.
-Eliot, Bertrand Russell, J.B.
-Priestly and Graham Greene.
+Laxman also drew caricatures of David Low, T. S. Eliot, Dr. Rajkumar, Bertrand Russell, J. B. Priestley and Graham Greene.